Yoki-Development/YazowoNicowo/README.md

 # YazowoNicowo
-An Akairo based TS bot used for enforcing mute rules in "Among Us".
-Easy to use, with minimal need to exit the game.
+A Discord bot for enforcing mute rules in "Among Us".
+Lower the need to exit the game for everyone.

 ### Usage
 A member with `MUTE_MEMBERS` permissions in a voice channel server-mutes themselves, which will trigger a reaction of server muting everyone in the voice channel with a 250ms delay, with a 7 second cooldown between being able to unmute everyone.